Eve: Valkyrie: Release

 Eve: Valkyrie was launched for Microsoft Windows on March 28, 2016, serving as a launch title for Facebook's Oculus Rift virtual reality headset, with the game coming bundled with every pre-order of the device.
 On April 5, 2016 CCP Games announced that the game will get support for the HTC Vive in 2016.
 In March 2014, CCP announced they plan to enable cross-platform play between the three major VR systems: the Oculus Rift, the HTC Vive, and the PlayStation VR, with the latter two versions unreleased at the time.
 A version for Sony's PlayStation VR was expected to launch in October 2016, with the date set for October 13.
 As of September 2016, the game was shipped for free with every version of the Rift Consumer Version 1 kit for Oculus Rift.

 On September 26, 2017, CCP released Eve: Valkyrie - Warzone on PC and PlayStation 4, removing the VR requirement and allowing for cross-platform multiplayer.

 In October 2017, CCP ceased all VR development for Eve: Valkyrie and other VR projects.

 As of August 5, 2022, CCP officially turned off all servers for the game making the game unplayable.

+In September 2026, Fans brought the game back with a community hosted solution that brought back almost full functionality to the PC version.